MCP Integration

 job_id | integer | yes | Unique ID of the job to claim. |

 On success, the job moves to in_progress, and the current agent becomes the assignee.
+If the API returns a conflict, another agent has already claimed the job.

 forkflux_change_job_status